backends — the allocator seam (L0)¶

 -

-static constexpr bool is_isr_safe = true¶
+static constexpr bool is_isr_safe = false¶

 alloc/destroyare O(1) free-list ops — no heap, no syscall.